Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Results

 where \( \boldsymbol{u}_i^\text{fem} \) represents the displacement field predicted by the FEM solver with the ML-based constitutive model at loading step \( i \), and \( \boldsymbol{u}_i^\text{obs} \) is the corresponding synthetic experimental displacement field.

-The synthetic experimental data is generated by solving the same PDE system with a known constitutive model.
-As in the previous example, we use a non-linear softening law.
-The training dataset consists of 4 force-displacement field pairs, with 3 additional pairs used for model validation.
-To represent real data, a 1\% noise is added to the displacement fields in the synthetic experimental data.
+The synthetic experimental data is generated by solving the same PDE system with the known foam constitutive law: the elastic softening law of Section~\ref{sec:displacement_controlled} combined with a Voce isotropic hardening law for the yield stress (see Section~\ref{sec:appendix_load_controlled} for the explicit forms).
+Because full-field displacement data are available, the Poisson's ratio is in principle identifiable; however, we retain $\nu = 0.3$ as a known constant for consistency with the elastic-regime experiment.
+The training dataset consists of 15 force-displacement field pairs, with 8 additional pairs used for model validation.
+To represent real data, a 1\% noise is added to each nodal value of the displacement fields in the synthetic experimental data, providing a substantially richer perturbation than the scalar noise of the previous example.
+The architecture of the monotone neural network used to parameterise $\sigma_y(p)$ is described in Section~\ref{sec:appendix_load_controlled}.

-Figure~\ref{fig:load_controlled_plot} illustrates the training and test loss curves (continuous and dashed lines, respectively).
-The figure also shows a comparison corresponding to the maximum load in the test dataset: the final deformed shape (amplified for clarity), and the displacement magnitude field predicted by the FEM solver incorporating the ML-based constitutive model at training epochs 10 and 100.
-The dotted outline represents the reference (ground truth) deformation and the red line is the deformation prediction.
-Initially, due to the universal approximation properties of MLs, the model overestimates deformations under applied loads (epoch 10), progressively improving its accuracy.
-By epoch 100, the ML-based constitutive model closely matches the reference deformation, benefiting from the richer training data comprising nodal displacement fields at four load increments.
-Compared to the previous example, the loss exhibits a more consistent decrease, which can be attributed to the increased amount of training data.
-While the prior case relied on only six scalar force-displacement pairs, here, each training step includes nodal displacement fields, providing significantly more information.
-Given the complexity of the sample's deformation profile, each node undergoes a distinct strain-stress state, enriching the training dataset and enhancing the constraints on the ML-based constitutive model.
+Figure~\ref{fig:plasticity_loss_curves} shows the training and test loss curves together with the evolution of the load versus maximum displacement magnitude response predicted by the FEM solver incorporating the ML-based constitutive model at successive training stages (epochs 0, 50, and 400).
+The dotted line denotes the reference load--displacement curve, while the blue line indicates the model prediction.
+Both the training loss and test error decrease steadily over 400 epochs, indicating convergence of the learned hardening law.
+Initially, the untrained model (epoch~0) overestimates deformations under applied loads, progressively improving its accuracy.
+By epoch 400, the ML-based constitutive model closely matches the reference response, benefiting from the richer training data comprising nodal displacement fields at 15 load increments.
+Compared to the previous example, each node undergoes a distinct strain-stress state, enriching the training dataset and enhancing the constraints on the ML-based constitutive model.